Eymeric65/py-xl-sindy/README.md

 Multiple research work are on-going and can be tracked in [research_work](/research_work/)

+The main article using `py-xl-sindy` has been used with the version `2.1.0`, data reproducibility can only be guaranteed with this version.

 ## Theorical background and DevBlog

 The different ressources needed for the creation of this library can be found on the different Report posted on the subject :